Raspberry Pi 3G/4G & LTE Base HAT

-You can insert 3G/4G<E mini PCIe modules and this Base HAT becomes a bridge between Raspberry Pi and modem.
-This cellular HAT provides simplified data connection for remote IoT project, on the field, across the globe, everywhere.
+You can insert 3G/4G & LTE mini PCIe modules and this Base HAT becomes a bridge between Raspberry Pi and modem.
+This cellular HAT provides simplified data connection for remote IoT projects, on the field, across the globe, everywhere.
 Start using a high-speed LTE connection with low power consumption in a slim form factor with all necessary software for Raspberry Pi.
 You will definitely need to get a miniPCIe module to make it works.
 It is a newer version of the Base Shield, find a comparison below.

 Remote management of your devices on the field, secure connection over the mobile network, reliable coverage across the globe with lots of carrier option is available with this HAT stacked on the Raspberry Pi.
 It can be used as an LTE modem or dongle.
 If you’re looking for a Raspberry Pi LTE HAT for applications like Raspberry Pi video streaming or high-speed data transferring, you are at right place.
 Making a remote controllable LTE Wi-Fi Hotspot, high-speed GPS tracking, more and more use case is possible with his add-on board.